Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **ChatGPT**: Perfect!
 Now I can work without worrying about my privacy being breached. 👌

-💬 **ChatGPT**: You’ve got my privacy on lockdown?
-Then what’s next?
-I’m ready for more! 🔒
+💬 **ChatGPT**: Okay okay—no one’s getting into my stuff.
+But what about my memes?
+Can you protect those too? 😂 What's next, Jarvis?

 ---